aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-2.rst

 .. image:: imgs-user-story2/six.jpg

-Let’s follow the flow of the data, if you click on the next square called **Change-event**, you can see how this data was changed to a Kafka topic.
+Let’s follow the flow of the data, if you click on the next entity called **Change-event**, you can see how the data is changed to a **Kafka topic**.

 .. image:: imgs-user-story2/seven.jpg

-If you click on the next one, you can see that this Kafka topic was converted into an **Elastic index**.
+If you click on the next entity, you can see that this Kafka topic was converted into an **Elastic index**.

 .. image:: imgs-user-story2/eigth.jpg

-With the lineage graphs you’re able to see where the data is going, this is not limited to a particular system but it is across different applications in which we are tracking the governance information.
+With the lineage graph you are able to see where the data is going and where it comes from.
+This is not limited to a particular system but it is across different applications and environments in which we are tracking the governance information.
+Following these steps, the implementer can learn where the data is being used and what subsequent processing can be effected by extending the schema.

 **Benefits**